Just a reminder: My on-demand professional development course The Neurodiverse Classroom for PreK-8th grade educators is on sale through June!

 As a child psychologist, I have the privilege of listening to the stories of families as they experience the ebb and flow of the seasons.

-However, the month of May is the most attention-getting of all.
-May is a month of high anxiety for everyone.
-And so, on behalf of parents everywhere, May, I have some thoughts for you.
+I am here to report that the month of May is the most attention-getting of them all.
+And so, on behalf of parents everywhere, May, I have some thoughts for you…

 Oh, May,

 I know, May.
 You are showing up because we asked you to.
 We adults think it’s super cute to make an even bigger deal out of these goodbyes with ceremonies.
 Many children like to celebrate, but some do not.
-I have helped families decide if their child will participate in your ceremonies this year, or if it’s just too much.
+Sometimes, I help families decide if their child will participate in your ceremony this year, or if it’s just too much.
 Too much change in routine, too many people, or it's just too loud.
-For some, I recommend not even dealing with your ceremonies, May.
 Maybe next year we will consider you again.

 But, as if the ceremonies and graduations were not enough, you throw in your end-of-year parties, field days, and musical performances, sometimes in the middle of the day just to watch us sweat.
-You do know that many of us have jobs, right?
-We probably should just take the entire month off from work so that we can deal with you.
-You change our schedules and throw us off of our working-parent game that is a fine-tuned machine by this point in the school year.
-May, routines are the glue holding our families together and you’re coming between us.
+You do know that many of us are at work, right?
+We probably should just take the entire month off so that we can tend to you.
+You change our schedules and throw us off our working-parent game that is a well-oiled machine at this point in the school year.
+May, routines are the glue holding our family together and you’re coming between us.

 May, you are just too much.
 But, we'll see you again next year so we can do it all again.
-Because the pandemic is over and we can hug our teachers to thank them.
-Because showing up in community to celebrate progress is important.
-And, because that moment of pride on my child’s face is worth every challenge you’ve thrown at me.
+Because showing up in community to celebrate progress is what unites us all.
+And, that look of pride on my child’s face is worth every challenge you’ve thrown at me.

 Sincerely,